jbraide/bidnamic-fullstack-challenge/Readme.md

 This is my attempt at solving the Multipart/Multistep Wizard to get a users BioData, bidding setting and Google Ads Account Id

+**How it works**

+The application uses a 2 step MultiPart form for handling

+> Step 1: Bio Data - (i.e title, first_name, surname ... address)
+>
+> Step 2: Bidding Information - (i.e bidding_settings, google_ads_id)

+Bio Data information is stored in the session in the first step and then saved as one record to a single record to accomodate the bidding_setting and google_ads_id.

+The solution also accomodates the requirements of being able to handle

+> Not being able to fill the form if date of birth is under 18
+>
+> option selected or inputted does not exist in the bidding settings (i.e High, Medium, Low)
+>

+There is also authentication befor being able to view all of the created applications

+> *Note:* There is only a login route and No signup, so to have access create a superuser

 ## Getting Setup

 **Project Requirements**